nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ## Building Nightscout with your Synology NAS

-Don't buy a NAS just for this, but if you already have one that's worth a try!
+Don't buy a Synology NAS device just for this, but if you already have one that's worth a try!
 You can host your Nightscout site in your [Synology](../../vendors/synology/new_user) NAS.

 </br>

-## Building Nightscout DIY in a VPS
+## Building Nightscout DIY in a virtual server

 You can run your Nightscout site in virtual private servers, using free or paid accounts.
 The [original](https://github.com/jasoncalabrese/project-glu/blob/master/README.md) Nightscout project was also developed to run in Digital Ocean.